5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

         }
     } ...
 	```
+	> [!IMPORTANT]
-	> **Note** The "!" in the "If (!_OSI ("Darwin"))" statement is not a typo but a logical NOT operator!
+	> The "!" in the "If (!_OSI ("Darwin"))" statement is not a typo but a logical NOT operator!
 It actually means: if the OS *is not* Darwin, use variables `WNTF` instead of `XXXX` and `WXPF` instead of `YYYY`.
 This restores the 2 variables for any other kernel than Darwin so everything is back to normal.
-- I was wondering if it would be possible to achieve the same without using binary renames because it feels a bit redundant to rename 2 parameters system-wide and then restore them for every other OS instead of renaming them *only for* macOS.
+- I was wondering if it would be possible to achieve the same *without* using binary renames.
+Because it feels redundant to rename 2 parameters system-wide just to restore them for every other OS instead of changing their values for macOS *only*.
 So I disabled the binary renames, switched the positions for `XXXX` and `YYYY` around and incorporated `If (_OSI ("Darwin"))` instead.
-This also worked and looks like this:
+I called it `SSDT-IRQ_FIXES_THINK`.
+This actually works and the relevant code snippet looks like this:

 	```asl
     Scope (_SB.PCI0.LPC.HPET)